ningpj/myVoronMods/v0.2 COB LED Press Fit Mount/README.md

 @RicharM 1515 mounts are really elegant and are the best press fit channel mounts I have seen.
 They use sets of 3, alternating interlocking fingers that snap into the 1515 channels and hold on super tight - all credit for the excellent design to https://www.printables.com/@RichardM.

+They do need to be printed vertically so will need to print these on a bigger printer than the v0.2.

 ![1515_COB_LED_Mount.png](images/1515_COB_LED_Mount.png)